Rupert Murdoch: Marriages

 On 11 January 2016, Murdoch announced his engagement to former model Jerry Hall in a notice in The Times newspaper.
 On 4 March 2016, Murdoch, a week short of his 85th birthday, and 59-year-old Hall were married in London, at St Bride's, Fleet Street with a reception at Spencer House; this was Murdoch's fourth marriage.
 In June 2022, The New York Times reported that Murdoch and Hall were set to divorce, citing two anonymous sources.
 Hall filed for divorce on 1 July 2022 citing irreconcilable differences; the divorce was finalised in August 2022.

 During Saint Patrick's Day celebrations in 2023, Murdoch, who is quarter Irish, proposed to his partner, Ann Lesley Smith.
 The engaged couple first met at an event in September 2022.
 In April 2023, two weeks after the couple were engaged, Murdoch suddenly called off the engagement.
 The split was said to be caused by Murdoch's discomfort with Smith's religious views and her infatuation with Fox News host Tucker Carlson, reportedly referring to him as "a messenger from God".
 Carlson was fired from Fox News three weeks later.

 Murdoch became engaged again in March 2024, to retired Russian molecular biologist Elena Zhukova, who is also the ex-wife of Russian businessman Alexander Zhukov.
 Their wedding was held in June 2024 at Murdoch's estate in California.
 Murdoch was 93 and Zhukova 67 years old.
 Through the marriage he became stepfather to Dasha Zhukova, ex-wife of Roman Abramovich.

-Murdoch has six children, and is grandfather to thirteen grandchildren.